Skip to content

 If your organisation holds ISO 27001 certification, or works with partners who require it, your agent deployment needs to fit within your Information Security Management System.
 That means documented risk assessments for each agent workflow, access controls on what data the agent can reach, audit logs of every action the agent takes, and incident response procedures for agent failures.

-OpenKit holds ISO 27001 and ISO 9001 certifications.
-We build agent deployments that align with these frameworks from the start, not as an afterthought.
+OpenKit holds ISO 27001, ISO 9001, and Cyber Essentials, and operates to UK GDPR.
+We build agent deployments that align with those frameworks from the start rather than as an afterthought.

 Private AI as an alternative